dgm9704/dotproj/README.md

 ### License
 [Free Public License 1.0.0](https://opensource.org/licenses/FPL-1.0.0)

-at them moment the output from reference solution looks something like this:
+at the moment the output from reference solution looks something like this:
 ```
 digraph {
 subgraph cluster_0 { label="nuget"